 Wildlife Search & Rescue is excellent for exploratory learners, but not recommended for asperger spectrum students, as the itinerary diverges daily based on wildlife “finds” and other learning opportunities.

-Wildlife Search & Rescue celebrates its 24th summer.
+Wildlife Search & Rescue is celebrating its 25th summer.
 Camp takes place at the wild Clark’s Creek Park where animals hide in their dens during the day before coming out at night to roam the fish hatchery and neighborhoods.
 Yes, we’ve found resident bear dens, investigated cougar scratching posts, watched bobcats hunting rabbits, heard coyotes yipping after catching prey, foxes marking their trails, owls dropping countless pellets, meditated on osprey diving for salmon … and those are just the big creatures.

 Each day, we will explore the field for wildlife tracks and sign.
 Every find will be used as a lesson to gain better understanding of who made the track; why it made the track; where it made the track; when it made the track; and what it was doing when it made the track.
 You will discover what it is like to be a bird or other animal by using sensory awareness skills to interpret what is happening around you.
 Participants will learn to understand and use the language of the birds and will practice interpreting bird language through a series of experiments.